 Tendering and Contractor Selection

-Tendering is a critical step in your construction project where you secure competitive bids from builders to find a suitable contractor.
-It’s essential to meticulously prepare tender documents and carefully evaluate builders’ submissions to ensure a successful outcome.
+Tendering is a critical step in your construction project where you secure competitive bids from builders.
+Prepare detailed tender documents encompassing project specifications, conditions of the contract, and scope of works.
+Then evaluate builders’ submissions based on compliance, experience, financial bid, quality assurance, and timeline.

 Construction Phase